Planet Formation Theory

 A classic theory of solar system formations is the “Kyoto Model.”

-In the 1970’s, Chushiro Hayashi lead a research group at Kyoto University which proposed a fundamental creation scenario.
+In the 1970s, Chushiro Hayashi led a research group at Kyoto University that proposed a fundamental creation scenario.
 To this day, the Kyoto Model is still used and expanded on for planet formation theories.

 In recent years, the development of the planet formation theory has included a Kyoto Model summary, it is explained simply here: